byuawsfhtl/RLL_Snippet_Generator/README.md

 # Snippet_Generator
-This repository is for the purpose of generating snippets given an tar file containing images and a json object containing coordinates.
+This repository is for the purpose of generating snippets given a tar file containing images and a json object containing coordinates.
 It will output a list of snippets to the classifier.